 Note:

 A list of words and expressions used in this Act and defined in the NTA is attached to this Act.
 The list shows where in the NTA each definition can be found.

-(3) The expression “Commonwealth Minister” when used in this Act in relation to a provision of the NTA has the same meaning as it has in that provision.
+(3) The expression Commonwealth Minister when used in this Act in relation to a provision of the NTA has the same meaning as it has in that provision.

 (4) In this Act, unless the contrary intention appears —

-“Chief Commissioner” means the person appointed as such under section 6.4(2);
+Chief Commissioner means the person appointed as such under section 6.4(2);

-“closing day”, in relation to a Part 2 act, a Part 3 act or a Part 4 act, means —
+closing day, in relation to a Part 2 act, a Part 3 act or a Part 4 act, means —

 (a) the day fixed under section 2.11, 3.9 or 4.7 for the lodgment of objections to the doing of the act; or